 As restaurant operators join the e-commerce revolution, they will continue to find innovative ways to improve the guest experience while growing the bottom line.
 Taco Bell's prototype is a nod to maximizing the benefit of their app.

 Press releases are a vehicle to draw attention, and the images put forth by brands for their "restaurant of the future" fit the bill.
 The thought behind the beautiful pictures is what is intriguing.
 In by-gone times, restaurant companies invested a lot in the interior space.
 With footprints shrinking and guests moving toward a preference for minimal contact, the exterior space has to do all the brand-building work.

 The drive-thru lane and curbside pickup areas have to communicate a strong brand story.
 The most important message right now is, "we are clean, and we care about your safety."
 When guests are convinced of this, with good lighting, well-designed traffic flow, and excellent service, the opportunity to turn a one-time visitor into a regular becomes effortless.

 Everything about the operation has to appeal to how the guest prefers to transact business, as indicated above.
 Do they prefer a completely touchless experience?
 Do they enjoy interactions with the team?
 Do they want to order ahead and pick it up from a food locker?
 Since mobile and off-premise technology has advanced so quickly and requires a single investment to impact potentially thousands of locations, the on-premise design will have to keep up.
 It may take a little more time for existing sites and be a definite innovation for new builds.

 Are you building your drive-thru of the future?

 Although the designs are new, some things will never change.
 The most successful restaurants give their guests delicious food and efficient service.
-If you are ready to put together your new restaurant design with high-performing drive-thru, curbside pickup, and dine-in channels, we are here to listen.
+If you are ready to put together your new restaurant design with a high-performing drive-thru, curbside pickup, and dine-in channels, we are here to listen.